tarsisexistence/routerkit/package/README.md

 - does not add boilerplate at all
 - does not increase (almost) production build
 - does not bind to constant use (easy to stop)
+- does not get the deep structure of the routes, just what you actually use

-This means that you can use this library for free.
+It turns out that you will use it for free.

 <br/>